-Deferred tax is determined by applying the Balance Sheet approach.
-Deferred tax assets and liabilities are recognised for all deductible temporary differences between the financial statements' carrying amount of existing assets and liabilities and their respective tax base.
-Deferred tax assets and liabilities are measured using the enacted tax rates that are substantively enacted at the Balance Sheet date.
-The effect on deferred tax assets and liabilities of a change in tax rates is recognised in the period that includes the enactment date.
+Deferred tax is determined by applying the Balance Sheet approach, Deferred tax assets and liabilities are recognised for all deductible temporary differences between the financial statements' carrying amount of existing assets and liabilities and their respective tax base.
+Deferred tax assets and liabilities are measured using the enacted tax period that includes the enactment date.
 Deferred tax assets are only recognised to the extent that it is probable that future taxable profits will be available against which the temporary differences can be utilised.
 Such assets are reviewed at each Balance Sheet date to reassess realisation.